NERSC/timemory/README.md

   - reports produce a call tree -- i.e. TiMemory distiguished between same timers accessed through different pathways, provided the calling function(s) is also using an auto-timer
   - the Python interface can be downloaded via PyPi (e.g. `pip install timemory`)

-    - PyPi installation will link the static TiMemory library (i.e. `libtimemory.a`) to the TiMemory Python module
+    - PyPi installation will link the shared TiMemory library (i.e. `libtimemory.{so,dylib,dll}`) to the TiMemory Python module by default and install the C++ header files (to `<sys.prefix>/include`), the libraries to the platform-specific library directory (e.g. `<sys.prefix>/lib`, `<sys.prefix>/lib64`), and the CMake config files (to `<sys.prefix>/share/cmake`)
-    - If TiMemory is intended to be used in both Python and C++ code, TiMemory (currently) must be built from source with the CMake option `-DPYTHON_SHARED_LINKING=ON` enabled.
-Please be aware that in this situation, the installation should be in the PYTHONPATH or else the C++ TiMemory will be recording the timers to a separate instance of the manager than the PyPi TiMemory and as a result, printing out the TiMemory results from Python will not include the C++ timing results
+    - If TiMemory is intended to be used in both Python and C++ code, one should either use the pip installed development files or build against a separate installation where this Python installation precedes any pip installations.
+Please be aware that in order for the C++ TiMemory and Python TiMemory to properly communicate, both should be using the same shared library

+      - If the Python TiMemory usage is locating a different TiMemory shared library, the C++ TiMemory will be recording the timers to a separate instance of the manager than the Python TiMemory and as a result, printing out the TiMemory results from Python will not include the C++ timing results

 ### Dependancies